TheShich/CSSS/README.md

 # CSSS
-Smallest ZX Spectrum game so far
+I believe it's the smallest ZX Spectrum game so far.
 This is a piece of software that might be useless, but it is free as in freedom.

 ## 📜 License